 Invest in Warm, Waterproof Gear

 First, you’re going to want to make sure that the gear you are wearing while skiing is waterproof.
 This means that your hands, your butt, your back should ideally be covered with waterproof gear.

-Basic gloves or mittens from a department store might night cut it.
-As soon as you touch the snow by clearing a boot off, or picking your phone up out of the snow, your gloves may be wet and cold.
+Basic gloves or mittens from a department store might not cut it.
+As soon as you touch the snow by standing up, clearing snow off a boot, or picking your phone up out of the snow, your gloves may be wet and cold.
 Save yourself the pain and spend the money on warm, waterproof gloves or mittens.

 Equally important as wearing waterproof gear is wearing warm gear while skiing.
 Everyone talks about layers (which is super helpful and important) but not everyone explains socks.
 Your socks should fit, a small size may restrict blood flow.

 Quality, warm long socks will keep you happier longer on the mountain (leave the ankle socks for your hotel room).
 Your pack of 30 socks from the bulk store may leave you with sore feet and holes from all the hot spots that were rubbed all day.
 Shorter ankle socks will create a pinch point in your boot that will make you wish you never agreed to try this sport again.

 So save yourself and get warm long socks and waterproof pants and gloves.
 You can get away with thinner socks during spring skiing, but it’s ultimately up to you.
 Grab some Burton socks, they are super comfy: Up to 60% Off Women’s Clearance.

 Protect Your Money Maker